sourcegraph/about/blogposts/lsif-indexer.md

 ---
-title: "Writing an LSIF Exporter"
+title: "Writing an LSIF Indexer"
 author: Uwe Hoffmann
 publishDate: 2019-09-28T10:00-07:00
 tags: [
   blog
 ]
-slug: writing-an-lsif-exporter
+slug: writing-an-lsif-indexer
 heroImage: https://about.sourcegraph.com/sourcegraph-mark.png
 published: true
 ---

-## Introduction

-At a high level an LSIF exporter analyzes a collection of input source code files and produces an LSIF data file.
+At a high level an LSIF indexer analyzes a collection of input source code files and produces an LSIF data file.
 This LSIF data file in turn is used by an editor or a Sourcegraph instance or some other developer tool to offer functionality like "Jump to Definition", "Show References", hover results with documentation and type information, semantic search, etc.

-This article explores what it would take to write an LSIF exporter.
+This article explores what it would take to write an LSIF indexer.
 Along the way we will learn a little bit about parsing, walking abstract syntax trees, scopes and the LSIF file format.

-To make things concrete for our exploration we will write an LSIF exporter for the programming language JSonnet and we will limit ourselves to providing enough data for "Jump to Definition" in a JSonnet file including its imports.
+To make things concrete for our exploration we will write an LSIF indexer for the programming language Jsonnet and we will limit ourselves to providing enough data for "Jump to Definition" in a Jsonnet file including its imports.
-[JSonnet](https://jsonnet.org) is a configuration language and data templating language closely linked to JSON.
+[Jsonnet](https://jsonnet.org) is a configuration language and data templating language closely linked to JSON.
 It is simple enough that parsing will not become a distraction in this exploration but it is complex enough to show simple lexical text search will not be sufficient for accurate "Jump to Definition" LSIF data.
-We will write our LSIF exporter in [Go](https://golang.org) and use the parser generator [Antlr](https://www.antlr.org) to do the heavy lifting on the parsing side.
+We will write our LSIF indexer in [Go](https://golang.org) and use the parser generator [Antlr](https://www.antlr.org) to do the heavy lifting on the parsing side.

 _Note: All the code for this exploration is available at [lsif-jsonnet](https://github.com/sourcegraph/lsif-jsonnet)._